 Treatment protocols and techniques for mirror therapy are hard to come by, but as seen by the evidence presented above, mirror therapy appears to be the most effective when used in combination with traditional stroke rehabilitation techniques.

 To participate, a patient should have enough postural control to sit independently in a wheelchair or regular chair.
 The patient should have enough functional vision to be able to see the reflection of the unaffected limb in the mirror.
 If a patient has visual field neglect, he or she should be able to compensate by turning the head to see the mirror.

 The patient should also have enough cognitive ability to be able to follow the therapist’s instructions and to visually attend to the limb in the mirror for about 10 minutes at a time.
 The patient’s unaffected limb should have enough pain-free, functional range of motion to allow full participation in therapeutic exercise and activity.

 As you can see by these factors, not every patient will benefit from mirror therapy and the patient’s existing abilities should be carefully considered before attempting it.

 How Should Therapeutic Activities be Conducted Using Mirror Therapy?

 Before beginning mirror therapy, the patient should be instructed in the purpose of the technique and the expected outcome.
 Each mirror therapy session should last between 10 and 30 minutes, depending on the patient’s ability to attend to the mirror.

-Mirror therapy should be incorporated into treatment daily if possible.
-The more often sessions occur, the more benefit is obtained.
+Mirror therapy can be incorporated into treatment daily, if possible.
+The more often mirror therapy sessions occur, the more benefit is obtained.

 Therapists should follow these guidelines when conducting a mirror therapy session: